dsteves28/CyberSecurity-Bootcamp/README.md

 1. **Create a GPO: Disable Local Link Multicast Name Resolution (LLMNR)**
    - **Local Link Multicast Name Resolution (LLMNR)** is a vulnerability, so we will be disabling it on Windows 10.
-      - LLMNR is a protocol used as a backup (not an alternative) for DNS in Windows.
-      - When Windows cannot find a local address (e.g. the location of a file server), it uses LLMNR to send out a broadcast across the network asking if any device knows the address.
-      - LLMNR’s vulnerability is that it accepts any response as authentic, allowing attackers to poison or spoof LLMNR responses, forcing devices to authenticate to them.
-      - An LLMNR-enabled Windows machine may automatically trust responses from anyone in the network.

       - Turning off LLMNR will prevent our Windows machine from trusting location responses from potential attackers.

 2. **Create a GPO: Account Lockout**